tech-snow/doc/source/import.md

 ![](./img/import.png)

 It's a regular operation.
-Before clicking import button. make sure there is standrad structure cookies in your clipboard.
+Before clicking import button, make sure there is standrad structure cookies in your clipboard.
 Like this:

 ```js
 [{